zentrocdot/ComfyUI-Simple_Image_To_Prompt/README.md

 <p align="justify">Not being able to unload the model from memory is a serious
 problem if you want to use Moondream in this way.</p>

+<p align="justify">In the latest version of the node, I am testing a new approach
+for the memory management.
+This looks very promising for the memory plumbing problem.</p>

 # Do-Do

 <p align="justify">Improvement of this documentation.</p>